ConfederacyOfGaia/Gaia/zephyrlands.md

 ## History

 From time immemorial, humans lived peacefully on the temperate lands of western Enda, and eventually developed an advanced civilization.
-500 years ago, the great mage Augustine Gloomrend, called The Zephyr, conquered the kingdoms between the Sunbloom Mountains in the east and the Sinaran Ocean in the west, and, for 450 years, his dynasty ruled *The Zephyrlands*, as they called it.
+A thousand years ago, the great mage Augustine Gloomrend, called The Zephyr, conquered the kingdoms between the Sunbloom Mountains in the east and the Sinaran Ocean in the west, and, for 900 years, his dynasty ruled *The Zephyrlands*, as they called it.
 The *Zephyran Emperors* ruled fairly, coorperating with the gnomish and elvish kingdoms and allowing their vassals to mostly govern themselves.
 They installed in their empire a veneration for nature, the cycle of the world mirrored the seasons, and *Zephyrans* lived close to the land.

-Then, 50 years ago, the *Great Devastation* crashed over the land:  Orcs came from the Sunbloom Mountains, crushing everything in their path, driving the gnomes of the eastern hills towards the sea, and toppling the Zephyran empire.
+Then, 100 years ago, the *Great Devastation* crashed over the land:  Orcs came from the Sunbloom Mountains, crushing everything in their path, driving the gnomes of the eastern hills towards the sea, and toppling the Zephyran empire.
 The orcs destroyed the great cities, leaving broken masonry and burnt husks in their path, and slaughtered the imperial families.

 The Zephyrans slowly rebuilt from those ashes, and coalesced into several kingdoms:  Kylf, Muldr, Vella, and the Confederacy of Gaia.
 In the decades since the Great Devastation, these kingdoms have enjoyed a cautious peace, interspersed with border skirmishes, land disputes, and the occasional goblinoid raid.
 The gnomes never returned to their homelands; they settled throughout Gaia and Kylf, and have been an integral part of the fabric of Zephyran life.